jgravois/Brigade-Brain/SafeSpace/README.md

 <h1>Safe Space</h1>

-This folder contains all documents relevent to safe space for Code for ABQ.
+This folder contains all of Code for ABQ's safe space documents